citp/privacy-policy-historical/w/wh/whi/whitehouseblackmarket.com.md

   * We contract with other companies to provide certain services, such as shipping, name and address verification, email distribution, market research and promotions management.
 We provide these companies with only that information needed in order for them to render the services we request and they are not entitled to use it for their own marketing or any other purpose.
   * From time to time, we make our mailing list (names and addresses only) and general shopping activity available to reputable companies whose products we believe will be of interest to you.
 We do not share email addresses for this purpose.
 If you do not want us to share your information, please contact us.
 (See **Contact Us** below.)
-  * On rare occasion, we may disclose information upon law enforcement?s request, in response to a court order, or when required by law.
+  * On rare occasion, we may disclose information upon law enforcement's request, in response to a court order, or when required by law.
 We may also share information to assist in fraud investigation and protection or as necessary to protect our rights and interests.
   * We may share information provided to one of our Chico's FAS, Inc. brands (Chico's, White House | Black Market or Soma Intimates) with other Chico's FAS brands.
   * In the event of a sale or merger of Chico's FAS, Inc. or any of its affiliated companies, information we have collected as described in this policy may be among the transferred business assets.